Model fairness

 Recent work on fairness in machine learning has focused on various statistical discrimination criteria and how they trade off.
 Most of these criteria are observational: They depend only on the joint distribution of predictor, protected attribute, features, and outcome.
 While convenient to work with, observational criteria have severe inherent limitations that prevent them from resolving matters of fairness conclusively.

 Going beyond observational criteria, we frame the problem of discrimination based on protected attributes in the language of causal reasoning.
 This viewpoint shifts attention from “What is the right fairness criterion?” to “What do we want to assume about the causal data generating process?”
 Through the lens of causality, we make several contributions.
-First, we crisply articulate why and when observational criteria fail, thus formalizing what was before a matter of opinion.
+First, we crisply articulate why and when observational criteria fail, thus formalising what was before a matter of opinion.
 Second, our approach exposes previously ignored subtleties and why they are fundamental to the problem.
 Finally, we put forward natural causal non-discrimination criteria and develop algorithms that satisfy them.

 4 Fairness-accuracy trade-offs

 There are certain impossibility theorems around what we can do.
 That is, let us assume we have a perfectly unbiased dataset and an efficient algorithm to exploit it for the best possible accuracy (which is extremely non-trivial to get but let us assume).
-How accurate can we be if we constrain our model to use only fair solution (for some value of fairness) even if it reduces the accuracy by being blind to features which are informative about the question?
-The fairness accuracy trade-offs quantify the “cost” of fairness in terms of reduced accuracy, so we can quantify various possible degrees of trade-offs.
+How accurate can we be if we constrain our model to use only fair solutions (for some value of fairness) even if it reduces the accuracy by being blind to features which are informative about the question?
+The fairness-accuracy trade-offs quantify the “cost” of fairness in terms of reduced accuracy, so we can quantify various possible degrees of trade-offs.
 There are lots of very beautiful results in this area (Menon and Williamson 2018; Wang et al. 2021).

-In a certain sense the only fair model is no model at all.
+In a certain sense, the only fair model is no model at all.
 Who should our automated model extend a loan to?
-Everyone! no-one!
+Everyone!
+No one!
 All other decision rules impinge upon the impenetrable thicket of cause and effect and historical after-effects that characterise human moral calculus.

 Chris Tucchio, at crunch conf makes some points about marginalist allocative/procedural fairness and net utility versus group rights.